+PURPOSE

+Fees

-PURPOSE OPERATION MAXIMUM OPPORTUNITY Fees To attract and retain high-calibre, experienced Non- Executive Directors by offering globally competitive fee levels.
+To attract and retain high-calibre, experienced Non-Executive Directors by offering globally competitive fee levels.

+OPERATION

 Fees are reviewed annually and the competitiveness of total fees is assessed against companies of a similar nature, size and complexity.

 Non-Executive Directors receive a base fee for services to Antofagasta plc's Board, as well as additional fees for chairing or serving as a member of any of the Board's committees.

 Separate base fees are paid for services to the Antofagasta Minerals Board (all Non-Executive Directors are members of both boards), and for being directors of subsidiary companies and joint venture companies within the Group.

 Ramón Jara also receives a base fee for services provided to Antofagasta Minerals (pursuant to a separate service contract).

 Fee levels are denominated in US dollars.
 The Committee may determine fee levels and/or pay fees in any other currency if deemed necessary, or appropriate.

+MAXIMUM OPPORTUNITY

 In normal circumstances, the maximum annual fee increase will be 7%.
-However, the Committee has discretion to exceed this in exceptional circumstances, for example: if there is a sustained period of high inflation; if fees are out of line with the market; and/or if fees for chairing or serving as a member of any of the Board's committees are out of line with the market.
+However, the Committee has discretion to exceed this in exceptional circumstances, for example:

+- if there is a sustained period of high inflation; - if fees are out of line with the market; and/or - if fees for chairing or serving as a member of any of the Board's committees are out of line with the market.

 Any increases will take into account the factors described under "operation" and will not be excessive.
 Fee levels for additional roles within the Antofagasta Group are based on the needs and time commitment expected and may be determined and/or paid in a combination of currencies, including US dollars and Chilean pesos.

 Fees will also be increased to take account of Chilean inflation and may be reported as an increase or decrease as a result of the exchange rate impact of Chilean peso-denominated fees, given all amounts in this report are reported in US dollars.

+Variable remuneration

+Given the non-executive composition of the Board, there are no arrangements for Directors to acquire benefits through the acquisition of shares in the Company or any of its subsidiary undertakings, to benefit through performance-related pay or to participate in long-term incentive schemes.

+The Corporate Governance Code states that remuneration for Non-Executive Directors should not include share options or other performance-related elements.

+Benefits

-Variable remuneration of shares in the Com term incentive schem pany or any of its subsidiary undertakings, to benefit throus les. nance Code states that remuneration for Non-Executive Benefits To provide appropriate benefits required in the performance of the duties of Non- Executive Directors.
+To provide appropriate benefits required in the performance of the duties of Non-Executive Directors.

 Benefits include the provision of life, accident and health insurance.

 The Committee retains the discretion to provide additional insurance benefits in accordance with Company policy, should this be deemed necessary.

 In normal circumstances, the maximum value of benefits will be \$22,000.
 However, the Committee has discretion to exceed this should the underlying cost of providing the pre-existing benefits increase, or if additional benefits are provided and are deemed appropriate.

+Pension

-Pension No Director receives pension contributions.
+No Director receives pension contributions.
 The Corporate Governance Code considers that the participation by a Non-Executive Director in a company's pension scheme could potentially affect the independence of that Non-Executive Director.